IBM/openshift-workshop-was/labs/Openshift/TransformationAdvisor/README.md

    ![](images/ta-add-modresorts-war.png)

    Once the file is added, your application migration bundle is completed and ready for use.
+It may take a few moments for the file to finish uploading; when you see a small X next to the name, as in the screenshot, it is finished.

    ![](images/ta-confirm-modresorts-war.png)